 We chose to stay in the cheap but very basic Hostel Los Cheles, which is right next door to the more expensive but much more popular Bigfoot Hostel, a great place to meet people and get involved with daily activities.
-They are both in a great location, near to a diverse mix of restaurants and cafes, shops and a 5 minute walk to Parque Central.
+They are both in a great location, near to a diverse mix of restaurants and shops, and a 5-minute walk to Parque Central.

 Parque Central is a great place to start when exploring the city.
-It’s dominated by the largest cathedral in Central America and now a UNESCO World Heritage Site.
-If you can find the tiny door at the back of the building you can pay $2 to climb the narrow stairs to the roof.
+It’s dominated by the largest cathedral in Central America and is now a UNESCO World Heritage Site.
+Find the tiny door at the back of the building and you can pay $2 to climb the narrow stairs to the roof.
 You’ll be blinded by the fresh white paint and astounded by the sea of red roofs and volcanoes smoking in the distance.

 There is a great evening food market behind the cathedral for cheap snacks, and the park comes alive at night with families, students and tourists alike enjoying the cooler evenings and an atmosphere that you would never find in England.
 Be sure to also take a stroll up the road to La Recolección, a beautiful colonial church.

 If you’ve dreamed of throwing yourself down the side of a volcano at high speed on a plank of wood then León is the place to be, but I’ll save that for another post.
 If you want something a little more relaxing why not take a day trip to the beautiful beach town of Las Peñitas.

 You can learn to surf when the waves aren’t crashing down on the shore with enough force to break your neck, you can burn your feet on the lava sand and there a few great options for accommodation along the beach.
 To get here simply take a taxi across town to the coach station and hop on the chicken bus that takes 45 minutes and will only cost you C$12 (50¢).